 of the actual storage medium that is used.

-Though data hiding can be implemented using struct
+Though data hiding can be implemented using structs, more often (almost

 always) classes are used instead.
 A class is a kind of struct, except that